awsdocs/iam-user-guide/doc_source/reference_policies_examples_aws_my-sec-creds-self-manage-mfa-only.md

 **What does this policy do? **
 + The `AllowViewAccountInfo` statement allows the user to view details about a virtual MFA device that is enabled for the user\.
 This permission must be in its own statement because it does not support specifying a resource ARN\.
 Instead you must specify `"Resource" : "*"`\.
-+ The `AllowManageOwnVirtualMFADevice` statement allows the user to create and delete their own virtual MFA device\.
-The resource ARN in this statement allows access to only an MFA device that has the same name as the currently signed\-in user\.
-Users can't create or delete any virtual MFA device other than their own\.
++ The `AllowManageOwnVirtualMFADevice` statement allows the user to create their own virtual MFA device\.
+The resource ARN in this statement allows the user to create an MFA device with any name, but the other statements in the policy only allow the user to attach the device to the currently signed\-in user\.
 + The `AllowManageOwnUserMFA` statement allows the user to view or manage their own virtual, U2F, or hardware MFA device\.
 The resource ARN in this statement allows access to only the user's own IAM user\.
 Users can't view or manage the MFA device for other users\.
 + The `DenyAllExceptListedIfNoMFA` statement denies access to every action in all AWS services, except a few listed actions, but ***only if*** the user is not signed in with MFA\.
 The statement uses a combination of `"Deny"` and `"NotAction"` to explicitly deny access to every action that is not listed\.
 The items listed are not denied or allowed by this statement\.
 However, the actions are allowed by other statements in the policy\.
 For more information about the logic for this statement, see [NotAction with Deny](reference_policies_elements_notaction.md)\.
 If the user is signed in with MFA, then the `Condition` test fails and this statement does not deny any actions\.
 In this case, other policies or statements for the user determine the user's permissions\.